 Quotes and Reflections by Chris Mathe, PhD

 Our eyes are opened to that surprise character of the world around us the moment we wake up from taking things for granted.
 For example, a rainbow always comes as a surprise.
 Gratuitousness bursts in on us, the gratuitousness for all there is.
-When this happens, our spontaneous response is surprise.
+When this happens, our spontaneous response is a surprise.
 It is also the beginning of gratefulness… Do we find it difficult to imagine that gratefulness could ever become our basic attitude toward life?
-In moments of surprise we catch at least as glimpse of the joy to which gratefulness opens the door.
+In moments of surprise, we catch at least a glimpse of the joy to which gratefulness opens the door.
 What counts on our path to fulfillment is that we remember the great truth that moments of surprise want to teach us: everything is a gift.
 The degree to which we are awake to this truth is the measure of our gratefulness.
 And gratefulness is the measure of our aliveness.

 ~ Brother David Steindl-Rast

 Gratitude focuses our attention on the good things in life.
 It takes our blessings and multiplies them.
 When we joyfully express appreciation, it opens our hearts and allows us to experience more love.

 ~ Daniel T. Peralta

 Gratitude is our heart-filled thankfulness in action.
 It is a living expression of our connectedness with everything around us.
 All that happens in our lives can be viewed through the eyes of abundance and deepening wisdom.
 Continuously acknowledging our thanks with compassionate attention and mindful action is the essence of a fulfilled life.

 ~ Chris Mathe, PhD